 Thus, it’s a gamble between cost and availability.
 Both are important to consider depending on your personal needs and circumstances.

-Here’s the Best Time To Move in NYC
+When is the Best Time To Move in NYC?

 February is likely the best time to move to NYC, or move in NYC.

 - According to Curbed New York: “Renters would be well-advised to sign a lease in February, the cheapest month to rent in New York.”

 - New York City apartment rental prices and broker fees are less expensive in the winter.